mrinalwadhwa/sfquickstarts/site/sfguides/src/build_a_private_custom_api_in_python/build_a_private_custom_api_in_python.md

 SHOW IMAGE REPOSITORIES;
 ```

+> aside positive
-Note the `repository_url` in the response as that will be needed in the next step.
+> Note the `repository_url` in the response as that will be needed in the next step.

 <!-- ------------------------ -->
 ## Pushing the Container to the Repository